 Does anyone in the UK have Coronavirus?

-At the time of writing, eight cases have now been confirmed within the UK.
+At the time of writing, 1,391 cases have now been confirmed within the UK.

-In order to contain the virus, residents have been flown back to the UK from China, and kept under quarantine.
+In order to contain the virus, residents were been flown back to the UK from China, and kept under quarantine.
+Travel has been restricted to a number of countries to limit the spread, sporting and entertainments events have been cancelled or rescheduled, and educations facilities have closed or moved to online classes.

 Can I still buy stuff from China online?
 Or can this spread the virus?